How to Read More in 2022

 For many of us avid readers, it can take a bit of determination plus strategy to get through as many books as we do.
 So with the New Year’s Resolution season upon us, I’d like to offer some guidance.

-1. Be specific — “more” is vague.
+“More” is vague.
 More than what?
 More than one book?
 Or more than you read last year?
-Take a few moments to evaluate how many books you finished this year, and how you feel about that number.
+Take a few moments to evaluate how many books you finished last year, and how you feel about that number.

 2. Make it a priority

-I recently heard this advice on a productivity podcast: Think you don’t have time for something?
+I once heard this advice on a productivity podcast: Think you don’t have time for something?
 Try saying “I’m choosing not to make it a priority,” and see how that feels.

 I’ve heard the same advice for when you want to say you can’t afford something.
 In both cases, it’s a beneficial perspective shift.
 There are a finite number of hours in a day, so think of how you are spending your time, the same way you spend your money.

 Over the course of any given day, I’ll get in a few hours of reading.
 However, I designate 30 minutes at the start of each morning specifically to read from a book in the personal development genre.
 That’s how I make it a priority over all the fun fiction I get lost in.

 I also like to read a novel in bed each night, so I try to get there at least 30 minutes before I want to be asleep, to give myself that time to wind down.

 3. Multi-task with an audio book

 I couldn’t make it through 200+ books a year without listening to a big portion of them.
 Try listening to an audio book during your commute, or while walking the dog.
 I listen while doing household chores, and working on jigsaw puzzles.
 I know readers who listen to books while knitting, or watching their kiddos’ sports practices.